Qdeeme/Cattlestrophic_json_creator/README.md

 ```
 C:\Users\[user]\AppData\Roaming\[minecraft]\[instance]\config\cattlestrophic_animal_settings
 ```
-**App has been coded in python, no libraries needed, no installation, portable-like version**
+**App has been coded in python, no libraries required, no installation, portable-like version**

 This is my own project, no commission, coded for fun just to make your life a little easier.